cheyannagraham/PlugNPlayPc-s/README.md

 [//]: # (The “Buy Now” button is added to the product list.
 The button meets each of the given parameters, and the button is fully functional.)

 ---
+## G:
-## G.  Modify the parts to track maximum and minimum inventory by doing the following:
+### Modify the parts to track maximum and minimum inventory by doing the following:

 ### Add additional fields to the part entity for maximum and minimum inventory.
 #### File Name: